 I Need To Dominate My Dog & Be ‘Pack Leader’ Really?!
 Consider the following:

-This article was written by Joy Matthews, Dog Trainer at Joyful Dogs.
+This article was written by Joy Knowles, Dog Trainer at Joyful Dogs.
 If you’d like advice about training your dog or puppy contact:

 This article is also featured on the Dog Friendly Cotswolds website.